Scrap metal dealers

 For details of the application fees payable, please see our Licensing fees and charges page.

 Applications must be accompanied by Basic Disclosure certificates, issued within the last three months, for every applicant, partner, director and site manager named in the application.
-You can apply for a Basic Disclosure online from Disclosure Scotland, or by calling 0870 609 6006.
+You can apply for a Basic Disclosure online.

 Before we can issue a licence, we must be satisfied that the applicant is a suitable person to hold a licence.
 In making this decision, we will consider any individual applicants, partners, or directors of a limited company, as well as the nominated site managers for any scrap metal sites operating within Dacorum.